-A typical Nicaraguan breakfast that you find in most homes and restaurants usually consists of eggs, cheese, gallo pinto (see below) and sweet plantains, served with white bread or corn tortillas.
+A typical Nicaraguan breakfast that you find in most homes and restaurants usually consists of eggs, cheese, gallo pinto, and sweet plantains, served with white bread or corn tortillas.
 Fresh juice or coffee accompanies most Nicaragua breakfasts.

 - Chicharrones: Deep-fried salty pork skin.
 These are crunchy and delicious with tortilla and guacamole.

-- Indio Viejo (“Old Indian”): The dish is an elaborate stew-like dish composed of shredded meat, onions, tomatoes and peppers fried with precooked corn meal, then thinned with orange juice and broth.
-Adorned with mint.
-People have ti with tortilla.
+- Indio Viejo (“Old Indian”): The dish is an elaborate stew-like dish composed of shredded meat, onions, tomatoes, and peppers fried with precooked corn meal, then thinned with orange juice and broth.
+Adorned with mint, people have it with a tortilla.

-- Quesillo: You might think of it A tortilla stuffed with cheese and served with cream, onion, vinegar and chile.
+- Quesillo: A tortilla stuffed with cheese and served with cream, onion, vinegar, and chile.

 - Cajeta de Coco: Caramelized strings of coconut and yucca.

-- Tres Leches Cake (Pasel de Tres Leches): A cake soaked in three kinds of milk, including evaporated milk, sweetened condensed milk and cream.
+- Tres Leches Cake (Pastel de Tres Leches): A cake soaked in three kinds of milk, including evaporated milk, sweetened condensed milk, and cream.
 It is commonly served cold.

-Nicaragua’s bounty of tropical fruits are used in many non-alcoholic beverages, blended with water, milk or yogurt.
+Nicaragua’s bounty of tropical fruits is used in many non-alcoholic beverages, blended with water, milk, or yogurt.
 In Nicaragua, it’s best to err on the safe side if you’re not sure the water is purified; also order your drink sin hielo, or without ice.